— Outdoor Summer Activities —

 Sunset Cinema at the Museum of Fine Arts

 With the return of summer comes the next wave of Sunset Cinema!
-Our free outdoor film series features a varied lineup of recent hits, perfect for viewing under the stars.
-On July 11 at 7 p.m. usher in the Boston French Film Festival with the madcap comedy The Trouble with You, nominated for nine César awards.
+The free outdoor film series features a varied lineup of recent hits, perfect for viewing under the stars.

 Aug.
 15 at 6.:30—2001: A Space Oddyssey